Black Peruvians: Early history

-In the social hierarchy of the slave stratum, the black artisans had the highest rank due to their skills.
+In the social hierarchy of the slave stratum, the Black artisans had the highest rank due to their skills.
 They worked as carpenters, tailors, blacksmiths, swordsmiths and silversmiths.
 This group enjoyed more freedom than their fellows who worked at large haciendas or in private households.
 Spanish small-business keepers would dispatch a whole team of servant-artisans to do a job independently and then return to their owner.
-As the prices for artisans rose, black artisans gained better treatment and sometimes took a role of a low-ranking employee.
-Skilled trades were a major avenue of social progress for the colored population.
+As the prices for artisans rose, Black artisans gained better treatment and sometimes took a role of a low-ranking employee.
+Skilled trades were a major avenue of social progress for the Black population.
 Due to their high skills, Afro-Peruvians gained prestige among Spanish noblemen.
 They occupied a relatively low social stratum but had some status related to the natives, and were considered above the emerging class of mestizos (descendants of indigenous people and Spanish colonists).

 As the mestizo population grew, the role of Afro-Peruvians as intermediaries between the indigenous residents and the Spaniards lessened.
 The mestizo population increased through liaisons between Spanish and indigenous Peruvians.
 The elite Spanish developed a caste system based on racial descent and color, to protect their privileges and their Spanish and mestizo children.
 In this system, Spaniards were at the top, mestizos in the middle, and Africans and the indigenous populations at the bottom.
 Mestizos inherited the privilege of helping the Spanish administer the country.